SeldonIO/seldon-core/examples/centralised-logging/request-logging/README.md

 TODO: say how to turn on or off req logging via env vars

 Knative eventing supports alternative brokering implementations.
 This uses the default in-memory implementation but can be swapped for e.g. kafka.
+To swap for kafka see https://github.com/knative/eventing/tree/master/contrib/kafka/config

+For running on a cloud-provider cluster the helm charts and yaml config would need to be changed.
+In some places replicas and resources have been reduced to fit into minikube.
+For a cloud-provider cluster the upstream config defaults are more appropriate.